Home » blog » Recent Articles:

 by Catherine L. Tully

-Did you know that you can link your Wordpress blog up with LinkedIn?
+Did you know that you can link your WordPress blog up with LinkedIn?
 You can–and it is really easy.
 As a matter-of-fact, there are a number of cool things you can do with the applications on this social networking site.
 Be sure to check them out and see if there is something there that can help you save time or be more organized.
 LinkedIn is a great resource–I strongly advise setting a page up if you don’t have one already.

 Freelancing Horror Stories Contest–Win A $10 Prize!